-10 Ways New Parents Overspend On Their Newborns
+10 Ways New Parents Overspend on Their Newborns

 My wife and I have been new parents for nearly five months now.
 Lucky for us, we got some good advices early on, including those from a guest post by Paidtwice: 10 “Preparing For Baby” Tips For the Frugal-Minded.
 However, I understand how easy it is to overspend on newborns.
 They are so precious to us, and we want the best of everything for them.